26 November 2014

 +not available at current time

-The current incarnation of the four bounce monchromator has been in regular user use for the last two years.
+The previous incarnation of the four bounce monchromator has been in regular user use for the last two years.
 The Si(III) set of crystals work well with some minor issues.
-The monochromator takes some time to thermally equilabrate when changing edge thus the beamline is normally only used for one edge per experimental user session apart from adjacent edges.
-The monochromator is still vibration sensitive and hence the area around the I20 optics hutch is barriered off to prevent external stimuli to activate these modes.
+The monochromator took some time to thermally equilabrate when changing edge thus the beamline was normally only used for one edge per experimental user session apart from adjacent edges.
+The monochromator is very vibration sensitive and hence the area around the I20 optics hutch is barriered off to prevent external stimuli to activate these modes.

 The 64 element has had Xspress4 electronics fitted this year which has improved its performance radically making it simpler to collect data on samples with high scattter or other elements in high concentrations.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.